 “I heard the music (style) change so I came over to see who’s playing now and I can’t believe it’s still you guys!”

-With either of these groups comes the additional perk of being able to add vocals (these musicians sing too!) if desired for a reception or event.
+With either of these groups comes the additional perk of being able to add:

 The sound of violin family instruments played in harmony is a classic choice for weddings and other events.
-While contemporary music and alternative genres are possible, string ensembles and players excel at the Classical music that was written for them.
-For clients wanting primarily Classical music, choosing between a duo, trio, or quartet is largely a matter of budget, venue and event size, but as each player’s part fills a specific role within the music, it’s important to determine any key song requests ahead of time to ensure that suitable arrangements are available for the desired instrumentation.
+While contemporary music and alternative genres are sometimes possible, string ensembles and players excel at the Classical music that was written for them and it can be very difficult to find string quartet arrangements for contemporary music that doesn't leave something to be desired.
+For clients wanting to focus on Classical music (Haydn, Mozart, Bach, Beethoven, etc.), choosing between a duo, trio, or quartet is largely a matter of budget, venue and event size, but because each player’s part fills a specific role within the music, it’s important to determine any key song requests ahead of time to ensure that suitable arrangements are available for the desired instrumentation.

 If you’re considering solo violin for your cocktail hour, reception, event, or party, the option of “strolling” violin adds an engaging and often practical touch.
 Strolling violin means just that - we stroll around the area of the event, moving around guests, sometimes taking requests, and keeping the music, quite literally, flowing!